Best Minecraft shaders 1.16.1 – the best shaders to use with Optifine 1.16.1

 - Download link: Vanilla Plus Shaders for 1.16.1

-Did I leave the best ’til last with Vanilla Plus Shaders?
-That depends on what you’re after.
-Obviously shaders like Continuum or BSL or Beyond Belief look more impressive from a technical standpoint.
-But Vanilla Plus never set out to apply all those flashy bells and whistles.
-What Vanilla Plus aims to do is give you a high-quality, elegant Minecraft graphics makeover while staying as true as possible to vanilla Minecraft.
-And this it does with outstanding success.
+Another excellent and popular shader pack from the creator of the Nostalgia Shaders mentioned above, Vanilla Plus aims to give you a high-quality, elegant Minecraft graphics makeover while staying as true as possible to vanilla Minecraft.
+And this is does with outstanding success.

 - Minecraft house ideas - Find inspiration for your next Minecraft home!